 Ease of Use

-The Nespresso Pixie is as simple as selecting a color-coded pod and could be operated while half asleep.
-Some of the machines needed water each use and had fill doors that were conducive to counter spills.
-Others, like the Sboly required multiple steps getting grounds and water into the machine and getting it brewing.
+The Nespresso Pixie is as simple as it gets and could be operated while half asleep.
+All you have to do is select a color-coded pod and pop it into the machine.
+Some of the machines needed water each use and had fill doors conducive to counter spills.
+The ease of use metric favored the Nespresso machines due to how simple the inputs were and how quickly we had coffee.

 Ease of Cleaning